Skip to content

 Call for Papers

-Research group “Translation and Language Studies” (Faculty of Social Sciences, Arts and Humanities, Kaunas University of Technology) is pleased to invite you to participate in the international conference on linguistics, discourse, media, communication, translation, cultural literacy and impact on society “Intermediality in Communication: Translation, Media, Discourse” held in Kaunas, Lithuania.
-You are invited to present your projects and experiences in the formats of oral or poster presentations on the topics below.
-Abstracts may not be longer than 2500 characters including spaces.
-The minimum number of characters for an abstract to be reviewed is 1500 including spaces.
-The presentations will last 30 minutes including 20 minutes for presentation and 10 minutes for discussion.
+Research group “Translation and Language Studies” (Faculty of Social Sciences, Arts and Humanities, Kaunas University of Technology) is organising an international conference on linguistics, discourse, media, communication, translation, cultural literacy and impact on society “Intermediality in Communication: Translation, Media, Discourse” held in Kaunas, Lithuania.

-This year, the scope of the conference includes 8 thematic sections with their own set of topics.
+The scope of the conference includes 8 thematic sections with their own set of topics.

 Thematic sections